-At the breastfeeding support group that I facilitate, and on the social media sites I am a member of, “ties” are very commonly reported, and seem to be responsible for every breastfeeding problem.
+At the breastfeeding support group that I facilitate, and on the social media sites I am a member of ties are very commonly reported.
+They seem to be responsible for every breastfeeding problem.
 Sore nipples?
-Many other mothers are replying that the baby is probably tongue-tied.
 Poor weight gain?
-Check for a tongue-tie.
 Unrelieved engorgement?
-You guessed it!
-Tongue-tie is probably the reason.
+Moms are often told that a tongue-tie is probably the reason.

 Let’s look at how often tongue-tie occurs, and how it can be treated.